jiachengxiong/ConfSeq/representation_learning/README.md

 We use the **DUD-E** and **PCBA** datasets to evaluate the virtual screening capability of the model.
 Additionally, molecular pair similarity data for model training are generated using **RDKit** and **LSalign**.

-Raw and processed datasets can be downloaded from [your link here].
+Raw and processed datasets can be downloaded from [this link](mylink).

 ---
 ## 🏋️ Model Training